netingweb/atlas-headless-crm/README.md

 ### 🎯 Goals and Objectives

-CRM Atlas was created to solve the main problems of traditional CRMs:
+Atlas CRM Headless was created to solve the main problems of traditional CRMs:

 1. **Flexibility**: Allow organizations to completely customize the CRM without source code modifications
 2. **Scalability**: Support organizations of any size with multi-tenant architecture